Sustainable Development Goal 7: Problem description

 SDG 7 is tackling the problem of the high number of people globally who live without access to electricity or clean cooking solutions (0.8 billion and 2.4 billion people, respectively, in 2020).
-Energy is needed for many activities, for example jobs and transport, food security, health and education.
+Energy is needed for many important aspects of human life, including but not limited to transportation, cooking, healthcare services, and education.

 People that are hard to reach with electricity and clean cooking solutions include those who live in remote areas or are internally displaced people, or those who live in urban slums or marginalized communities.
 As well as addressing a range of inequalities in the distribution of resources.

 Targets, indicators and progress

 SDG 7 has five targets, measured with five indicators, which are to be achieved by 2030.
 Three out of the five targets are "outcome targets", and two are "means of achieving targets".

 Target 7.1: Universal access to modern energy

 The first target of SDG 7 is Target 7.1: "By 2030, ensure universal access to affordable, reliable and modern energy services".